rileydurham23/next/README.md

 File that configures build options:

-`versions` - array of the available options, should match the names of the folders inside `content` dir.
+- `versions` - array of the available options, should match the names of the folders inside `content` dir.
 Will be shown in the version select in the inverted order.
+- `redirects` - optional array of redirects.
+Uses [Next.js syntax](https://nextjs.org/docs/api-reference/next.config.js/redirects) inside.

 Format of version entry: